YuriGassner/Blog_Stuff/content/en/blog/Essentiallife.md

 ressource trading for personal gain where the nature of the relationship is rather hostile than loving), ... more? probably

 2.

+We are like magnets, only small sociol groups can stay together.
+Current situation of big societies leave us cramped together in situations where we do not trust others.
+State is keeping us together like hands holding together 2 magnets of the same "ausrichtung" but we are under constant stress???